flipt-io/flipt-client-sdks/CONTRIBUTING.md

 The client shape should be as follows:

 1. **Constructor**: Should take in an optional namespace and engine options.
-Engine options should be a map or similar idomatic data structure with the following keys:
+Engine options should be a map or similar idiomatic data structure with the following keys:
     1. `url`: The URL of the Flipt server to connect to.
     2. `update_interval`: The interval in seconds to wait for updated flag state.
     3. `auth_token`: The auth token to use when connecting to the Flipt server.